ISSN (Print): 0019-5359

 The manuscript should be double-spaced, with a 2.5 cm margin, 12-point Times New Roman font and justified.
 The pages of the manuscript should be numbered on the bottom right corner.

 The manuscript should be written in American English.
 The author should write the full term for each abbreviation at its first use in the title, abstract, keywords and text separately unless the abbreviation is a standard unit of measure.
-Use of acronyms and abbreviations must be kept to a minimum.
+The use of acronyms and abbreviations must be kept to a minimum.
 When used, they are defined at first mention, followed by the acronym or abbreviation in parentheses.
 If a brand name is cited, supply the manufacturer’s name and address (city, state, and country).
 Manuscripts will be altered to meet the style guidelines of the Indian Journal of Medical Sciences.
-Authors are requested to check the manuscript for spelling, grammar, and punctuation errors before submission.
+The authors are requested to check the manuscript for spelling, grammar, and punctuation errors before submission.
 Headings and titles must be in sentence case and not in Capitals.

 Cover page includes (a) complete manuscript title; (b) List all authors’ full names, highest academic degrees, professional titles, affiliations, and locations of affiliations; (c) name and address of the corresponding author, including, telephone number, and e-mail address and (d) sources of support that require acknowledgment, and a short title of no more than 45 characters (including spaces) for use as a running title.